wn9237/rest_spec/markdowns/api/notebook_post_sections.md

 | X-Sample-Header  | string  | Sample of how the HTTP headers used by the API could be displayed.|

 #### Request body
+In the request body, supply a JSON representation of [Notebook]('../api/notebook.md') object.

 #### Response
 If successful, this method returns `201, Created` response code and [Section](../resources/section.md) object in the response body.